The Educated Consumer

 Objective Measurement vs. Clinical Intuition

-While psychiatrists and neurologists often rely on clinical interviews or bedside observations, neuropsychologists utilize standardized psychometric testing.
-We provide quantified measures of cognition on emotional functioning and compare performance to people with similiar demographics, which makes our conclusions more scientifically rigorous under cross-examination.
+Neuropsychologists are the only professionals who possess the training and credentials to administer and interpret standardized measures of cognitive and emotional functioning.
+While clinical interviews and physical examinations are very informative to establishing differential diagnoses, we provide empirically-validated measures of cognition on emotional functioning and compare performance to people with similiar demographics, which makes our conclusions more scientifically rigorous under cross-examination.

 Functional Impact: The "So What?"
 Factor

 A neurologist can identify a lesion on an MRI, and a psychiatrist can diagnose Depression or PTSD.
 However, the legal system rarely cares about the diagnosis alone; it cares about functional impairment.
-Neuropsychologists specialize in explaining how a specific brain injury ior illness affects a person’s behavior and daily functioning.
-The results can also be used to pinpoint where the cognitive circuitry breaks down and predict how it might impact the individual in the future, so that strategies can be devised to overcome them.
+Neuropsychologists specialize in explaining how a specific brain injury or illness affects a person’s behavior and daily functioning.
+The results can also be used to pinpoint where the cognitive circuitry breaks down and predict how it might impact the individual in the future to quantify future functional impairment and devise strategies to overcome limitations.

 Detecting Malingering (Symptom Validity)